Bariloche’s Circuito Chico is one of the most scenic drives in Patagonia’s Lake District, and the best part is that you don’t need a car to enjoy it!

 Puente Arroyo La Angostura

-This bridge spans the narrow channel that connects Bahía López with Lago Moreno, and it’s one of those blink-and-you-miss-it gems on the Circuito Chico.
+This bridge spans the narrow channel that connects Bahía López with Lago Moreno, and it’s easy to miss if you’re not paying attention.

 The water here is incredibly clear, and you can often spot trout gliding beneath the surface from the bridge.

 This is also a great swimming spot during the summer months, when the pebbly shores and emerald waters look extra inviting.
-People bring their picnics and their mate to spend the day.
+Pack a picnic and a mate to spend the day.

 Canopy Bariloche

-Allow about 1.5–2 hours for the full experience.
-Wear closed-toe shoes and bring cash for the entry fee.
-Book ahead if visiting during the summer in Bariloche when spots fill up quickly.
+Remember to wear closed-toe shoes and bring cash for the entry fee.
+Also, book ahead if you’re visiting during the summer in Bariloche, because spots fill up quickly.

 Colonia Suiza